Barben360/VPNUnlimited2Syno/README.md

 ![syno_vpnunlimited_conf_result](assets/syno_vpnunlimited_conf_result.png)

-To connect to any of the server, just right-click and *Connect*.
+To connect to any server, just right-click and *Connect*.

 In bonus, all servers which accept P2P are appended with the suffix *_P2P*.